 Micromega as discrete interpretations (Science City)

-Also, parallel projection creates a tension between series of antagonism –foreground and background, surface and solid, open and close, behind and front, shallow and deep, scaled and scaleless, continuous and discrete, implied and explicit, and several others.
-This project challenges these tensions by flattening the negotiation between the ground and the objects.
-It was not an attempt to overcome the abstraction caused by parallel projection but actually to intensify it.
+Also, overlapping these operative potentials creates tension between a series of antagonisms – foreground and background, surface and solid, open and closed, behind and front, shallow and deep, scaled and scaleless, continuous and discrete, among several others.